Kraken-CI/website/docs/architecture.md

 - `Planner` - it triggers new flows based on indicated rule in given project's branch
 - `Scheduler` - it assigns jobs to agents
 - `Watchdog` - it checks runs and their jobs if they are in their time limits, it also monitors agents and their machines health
+- `QNeck` - it is a broker to RQ (see below) that filters out repeating the same requested background tasks

 ## RQ
 `RQ` executes background tasks like processing results reported by